 “Firms like Forrester, Gartner and IDC often 10-40 analysts who cover different aspects of a large technology vendor like SAP, but they do not often employ integrative models.
 I had to reach out to several analysts to help validate small segments of my model of the SAP economy.
 Other market analysts were more defensive.
 One question why I was even modeling the SAP economy when I am “not a full time analyst.”
 Another declined saying it is a “sensitive topic.”
 Customers should expect analysts to take more of the customer perspective as they cover SAP and the ERP marketplace and to better weaver the research their silos.”

 Curious.
-So when a topic may be embarrassing to SAP, the topic is referred to as “sensitive.”
-Here Gartner and Forrester and IDG show no interest in helping Vinnie figure this out, they declined.
+So when a topic may be embarrassing to SAP, the issue is referred to as “sensitive.”
+Here Gartner and Forrester and IDG show no interest in helping Vinnie figure this out.
+They declined.

 Maintaining Research Integrity

 Gartner is by no means alone in this approach.
-In fact, it is the rare IT analyst firm that does not sell services to both buyers and sellers.
-By having so much contact with buyers, Gartner develops databases of information that are of value to vendors, and of course vice versa.
-Gartner has created some consulting services that leverage the information that they accumulate through their interactions and research.
+It is the rare IT analyst firm that does not sell services to both buyers and sellers.
+By having so much contact with buyers, Gartner develops databases of information that are of value to vendors, and of course, vice versa.
+Gartner has created some consulting services that leverage the knowledge that they accumulate through their interactions and research.

 Understanding The Core for Gartner

-Gartner is not legitimate a research entity, they pretend to be a research entity that is actually more of a social network that receives funding from both buyers and software vendors.
-Gartner takes advantage of the fact that the vast majority of people that read their reports don’t dig below the surface, and don’t have any research background to know what to look for or to know the rules of research.
+Gartner is not legitimate a research entity; they pretend to be a research entity that is more of a social network that receives funding from both buyers and software vendors.
+Gartner takes advantage of the fact that the vast majority of people that read their reports don’t dig below the surface and don’t have any research background to know what to look for or to know the rules of research.

 - Gartner is entirely designed around maximizing how much it extracts from each side.
 Through marketing and negotiation, it can wring out $2.5 billion in yearly revenues for activities that should no more $300 million to perform. (if you recall, the Internet was supposed to lower the cost of distributing analytical information)

-- Anyone who tries to understand Garter as a research entity will never understand its behavior or its media output.
+- Anyone who tries to understand Garter as a research entity will never realize its behavior or its media output.